MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 This article describes the errors that might occur when you deploy or use Azure Monitor SCOM Managed Instance (preview) and how to resolve them.

-## SCOM Managed Instance (preview) creation/deployment
+## Scenario : SCOM Managed Instance (preview) creation/deployment

 ### General troubleshooting

-**Cause**: Any

-**Resolution**:

 1. Ensure all the prerequisites are met.
 Creation issues may arise due to improper/incomplete prerequisites.
 2. Ensure you read/check the error message carefully.
 The error messages capture the issue/error in creation.
 3. Check the **SCOM Setup logs** link provided in the error message.
 Select the link to download the SCOM setup logs.
-4. If none of the above steps are unable to identify the issue, login to  the VMSS instance and check the logs under *C:\WindowsAzure\Logs\Plugins\Microsoft.Azure.SCOMMIServer.ScomServerForWindows\1.0.66*, which helps you identify the issue.
+4. If you are unable to identify the issue with the above steps, login to  the VMSS instance and check the logs under *C:\WindowsAzure\Logs\Plugins\Microsoft.Azure.SCOMMIServer.ScomServerForWindows\1.0.66*, which helps you identify the issue.
+5. If the issue persists, raise a support ticket with all relevant details [`correlation-id`, `subscription-id`, etc.].

 ### Issue: Resource group `%ResourceGroupName%` is managed by other Azure resource

-**Cause**: Occurs when the *ManagedBy* property is set for this resource group.
+**Cause**: Occurs when the *ManagedBy* property is set for the resource group.

-**Resolution**: To resolve, provide another resource group with *ManagedBy* property as empty.
+**Resolution**: Provide another resource group with *ManagedBy* property as empty.

-### Issue: The subnet `%SubnetName;` selected is dedicated to other service
+### Issue: The subnet `%SubnetName%` selected is dedicated to another service

 **Cause**: Occurs when the subnet has delegations.

-**Resolution**: To resolve, provide a subnet without any delegation.
+**Resolution**: Provide a subnet which isn't delegated to any other service.

-### Issue: Error when SCOM Managed Instance (preview) is reaching SQL Managed Instance `%instance;`
+### Issue: Error when SCOM Managed Instance (preview) is unable to reach SQL Managed Instance `%instance%`

-**Cause**: This error can be caused by multiple reasons:
+**Cause**: This error can be caused by any of the following reasons:
+   -  Missing Line-of-sight visibility from SCOM Managed Instance (preview) VNet to SQL Managed Instance endpoint.
+   -  Missing the right level of NSG rules to allow traffic over SQL Managed Instance public endpoint.
+   -  MSI isn't added as Active Directory admin.
-   - SCOM Managed Instance (preview) might not have read permissions on the SQL Managed Instance or
+   - SCOM Managed Instance (preview) might not have read permissions on the SQL Managed Instance.
    - There might be an issue with your VNet/Region.

+**Resolution:**
+   - Provide read permission to the SQL Managed Instance.
+   - MSI must be added as Active Directory admin on the SQL Managed Instance.
+   - Ensure connectivity between SCOM Managed Instance (preview) and SQL Managed Instance networks.
 For more information, see [Create and configure an SQL Managed Instance](/system-center/scom/create-operations-manager-managed-instance?tabs=prereqs-portal#create-and-configure-an-sql-mi-instance).

-**Resolution**: To resolve, provide read permission to the SQL managed instance.

-### Issue: No enough cores to create `%instance;` in the given region
+### Issue: Not enough cores to create `%instance%` in the given region

-**Cause**: Occurs when there's no enough cores to create an instance in the given region.
+**Cause**: Occurs when there are not enough cores to create an instance in the given region.

-**Resolution**: To resolve, allocate more cores in the region.
+**Resolution**: Check the quota section on Azure portal and allocate more cores of type Standard Ds3v2 in the region if needed.

 ### Issue: Secret key with same name is already present in the Key vault

-**Cause**: Occurs when the secret key with the same name is already present in the Key vault.
+**Cause**: Occurs when another secret key with the same name is already present in the Key vault.

-**Resolution**: To resolve, either change the name of the instance or select a different resource group.
+**Resolution**: Change the name of the instance.

-### Issue: Error when you install SCOM `%ErrorMessage;`

-**Cause**: Check the error message and resolve the issue.

-**Resolution**: Resolve issue and try again.

-### Issue: VM has reported a failure when processing extension `joindomain` to join to the domain `%DomainName;`
+### Issue: VM has reported a failure when processing extension `joindomain` to join to the domain `%DomainName%`

 **Cause**: Occurs due to the following reasons:
 1. Line-of-sight visibility from SCOM Managed Instance (preview) Server to Domain Controller.
-2. Domain User Credentials.
+2. Domain User Credentials aren't provided or incorrect.
-3. OU Path for AD Domain.
+3. OU Path for AD Domain isn't provided.

-**Resolution**: Resolve the issue and try again.

-### Issue: Error when SCOM Server is reaching SQL Managed Instance endpoint `%endpoint;`

-**Cause**: Occurs due to the following reasons:
-1. Line-of-sight visibility from SCOM Managed Instance (preview) VNet to SQL Managed Instance (preview) endpoint or
-2. Missing the right level of NSG rules to allow traffic over SQL Managed Instance public endpoint.

-**Resolution**: Resolve the issue and try again.
+**Resolution**: Check which cause matches and try to resolve the issue.

 ### Issue: Static IP already in use

-**Cause**: Occurs if static IP is used by another instance.
+**Cause**: Occurs if the static IP is being used by another instance.

-**Resolution**: To resolve, use another static IP.
+**Resolution**: Use another static IP.

-### Issue: Invalid Identity Type `%identityType;`
+### Issue: Invalid Identity Type `%identityType%`

-**Cause**: Occurs due to invalid Managed identity.
+**Cause**: Occurs due to incorrectly provided Managed identity.

-**Resolution**: To resolve, provide one of the possible Identity types (`None`, `UserAssigned`, `SystemAssigned`, `SystemAssigned,UserAssigned`) and try again.
+**Resolution**: Provide one of the possible Identity types ((None), (SystemAssigned,UserAssigned)) and try again.

-### Issue: Private static IP address `%LbIpAddr;` doesn't belong to the range of subnet `%subnet;`
+### Issue: Private static IP address `%LbIpAddr%` doesn't belong to the range of subnet `%subnet%`

 **Cause**: Occurs as the IP address isn't in the subnet range.

-**Resolution**: To resolve, provide an available IP from the subnet range and retry the operation.
+**Resolution**: Provide an available IP from the subnet range and retry the operation.

-## Deploy Reports on Power BI
+## Scenario : Deploy Reports on Power BI

 ### Issue: SQL Managed Instance isn't reachable

 **Cause**: Occurs if the public endpoint isn't enabled.
 Power BI won't be able to reach SQL Managed Instance.

-**Resolution**: To resolve, enable public endpoint on SQL Managed Instance.
+**Resolution**: Check the user permissions on SQL Managed Instance and provide the required permissions.

 ### Issue: Unable to refresh dataset credentials

 **Cause**: Occurs if the user doesn't have appropriate permissions on the SQL Managed Instance.

-**Resolution**: To resolve, check the user permissions on SQL Managed Instance and provide the required permissions.
+**Resolution**: Check the user permissions on SQL Managed Instance and provide the required permissions.

 ### Issue: Report unable to refresh

 **Cause**: Occurs due to large data size.
 The report might not refresh.

-**Resolution**: To resolve, if the Power BI workspace is in *pro* tier, change it to *premium* tier or change the capacity of the workspace.
+**Resolution**: If the Power BI workspace is in *pro* tier, change it to *premium* tier or change the capacity of the workspace.

-## Manual Scale up/down
+## Scenario : Manual Scale up/down

 ### Issue: Quota Exceeded

 **Cause**: Occurs if there are no cores available for scaling.

-**Resolution**: To resolve, increase the number of cores in the subscription or delete existing VMs/Virtual Machine Scale Sets.
+**Resolution**: Increase the number of cores in the subscription.

+Check the quota section on Azure portal and allocate more cores of type Standard Ds3v2 in the region if needed.

 ### Issue: Extension provisioning error

 **Cause**: This error might occur during the provisioning of SCOM extension or SCOM installation.

-**Resolution**: To resolve, contact Microsoft support.
+**Resolution**: Check the [general troubleshooting](./) and try to identify the issue.

 ### Issue: Conflict

 **Cause**: Occurs if patching or scaling is in progress.
 A new operation can't be triggered.

-**Resolution**: To resolve, wait for the ongoing process to complete and try again.
+**Resolution**: Wait for the ongoing process to complete and try again.

-## Patch
+## Scenario : Patching

 ### Issue: Notification is stuck at *Fetching updates* even though the update operation is complete

 **Cause**: Network issue/development issue.

-**Resolution**: To resolve, try refreshing for updates.
+**Resolution**: Try refreshing for updates.
 If not resolved, contact Microsoft support.

 ### Issue: Update state isn't reflected correctly on the card

 **Cause**: Network issue/development issue.

-**Resolution**: To resolve, try refreshing for updates.
+**Resolution**: Try refreshing for updates.
 If not resolved, contact Microsoft support.

 ### Issue: Inconsistency in the controls within the card

+**Cause**: Consistency Issue.
 For example, the update button is enabled even though the title of the card reads **SCOM is up to date**.

-**Cause**: Development issue.

-**Resolution**: To resolve, contact Microsoft support.
+**Resolution**: Try refreshing.
+If not resolved, contact Microsoft support.

 ### Issue: Warning message pops up for updates

-**Cause**: Occurs due to the following reasons:
+**Cause**: Occurs due to any of the following reasons:
-1. New update is available, and the user hasn't triggered the update instance
+1. New update is available, and the user hasn't triggered the update instance; or
-2. Last update failed and the user hasn't triggered another update instance
+2. Last update failed and the user hasn't triggered another update instance.

-**Resolution**: To resolve, trigger an *update instance*.
+**Resolution**: Trigger an *update instance*.

 ### Issue: Update fails after multiple retries